 There's nothing that says fall or the holidays like cinnamon apples!
 This easy recipe for Crockpot Apples is hands-off, goes with so many recipes, and makes your house smell delicious!

-It's like the best part of an homemade apple pie.
+It's like the best part of a homemade apple pie.
 What's not to love about that and apple season!
+You'll need to try out baked Apple Oatmeal Bars at least once.

 We think you could even serve them with our famous Caramel Apple Cheesecake Trifle.